lucasmz-dev/microG-wiki/Downloads.md

 ## microG F-Droid repository
 Standard and Nightly updates are provided through the [microG F-Droid repository](https://microg.org/fdroid/).
 You can use the following QR-Code to add the repository on your phone.
-FakeStore and BlankStore are not yet provided through the F-Droid repository.
-Please use the links below instead.
+BlankStore is not yet provided through the F-Droid repository.
+Please use the link below instead.

 ![](https://chart.googleapis.com/chart?cht=qr&chl=https%3A%2F%2Fmicrog.org%2Ffdroid%2Frepo%3Ffingerprint%3D9bd06727e62796c0130eb6dab39b73157451582cbd138e86c468acc395d14165&chs=300x300&choe=UTF-8&chld=L|0)